 PCP, developed in the 1950s as an intravenous surgical anesthetic, is a dissociative drug.
 PCP was used in veterinary medicine but is not approved for human use because of problems it causes, such as delirium, psychotic behavior and extreme agitation in patients emerging from anesthesia.

 PCP is normally a white crystalline powder; sometimes it is colored with water-soluble or alcohol-soluble dyes.
 It is sold in powder form, tablets or capsulets.
-In the late 1960s, PCP in pill form became a majorly abused drug.
+In the late 1960s, PCP in pill form became an extensively abused drug.
 The surge in illicit pill use rapidly receded as users became dissatisfied with the long delay between taking the drug and feeling its effects, and because of the unpredictable and often violent behavior associated with its use.
 In the 1970s, powdered PCP—known as ozone, rocket fuel, love boat, hog, embalming fluid, angel dust or superweed—became popular.
 A powdered form of the drug can be sprinkled on marijuana, tobacco or parsley, and then smoked, and the onset of effect is rapid.
 Users sometimes ingest PCP by snorting the powder.

 PCP's effects are typically felt within minutes of ingestion and last for several hours, with some users reporting the drug's effects lasting for days.
-The effects of PCP are unpredictable: One drug-taking episode may produce feelings of detachment from reality, including distortions of space, time and body image; another may produce hallucinations, panic and fear.
+The effects of PCP are unpredictable: One drug-taking episode may produce feelings of detachment from reality, including distortions of space, time, and body image; another may produce hallucinations, panic and fear.
 Some users report feelings of invulnerability and exaggerated strength.
 PCP users may become severely disoriented, violent or suicidal.

 At low PCP doses (5 mg or less) physical effects include shallow, rapid breathing, elevated temperature and increased blood pressure and heart rate.
 Doses of 10 mg or more cause dangerous changes in blood pressure, heart rate and respiration, which are often accompanied by nausea, blurred vision, dizziness and decreased awareness of pain.
 Muscle contractions may cause uncoordinated movements and bizarre postures.
 When severe, the muscle contractions can break down muscle cells, causing bone fracture or kidney damage.